-7 Translate the Polish parts of the sentences into English.

-- 1 Before you start your essay, think how - (chcesz przedstawić fakty). - 2 I truly hate it when people (mówią kłamstwa w telewizji).
-3 To get an advantage in the debate, Johnson - statystyki). - 4 While writing the article, I tried (przedstawić polityków w najlepszym świetle). - 5 If I were you, I (nie naginałbym prawdy). - 6 The report (opublikowany w zeszłym tygodniu, potwierdził moje poglądy).
+- 7) Translate the Polish parts of the sentences into English.
+Suggested answers: - 1 Before you start your essay, think how you want to present the facts (chcesz przedstawić fakty). - 2 I truly hate it when people tell lies on TV (mówią kłamstwa w telewizji). - 3 To get an advantage in the debate, Johnson quoted reliable statistics (zacytował wiarygodne statystyki). - 4 While writing the article, I tried to paint politicians in the best light (przedstawić polityków w najlepszym świetle). - 5 If I were you, I wouldn't bend the truth (nie naginałbym prawdy). - 6 The report published last week supported my views (opublikowany w zeszłym tygodniu potwierdził moje poglądy).

-$\boldsymbol{8}\rangle$ Complete the sentences so that they are true for you.
+8) Complete the sentences so that they are true for you.

-- 1 At home, I'm responsible for
+1 At home, I'm responsible for

-- 2 My best friend is excellent at
+2 My best friend is excellent at

-- 3 A good film must be full of
+3 A good film must be full of